The Masters of Food

 - To be honest, there is better barbecue in Augusta, but the setting of Sconyer’s is hard to beat.
 With logs lining the walls and old farm tools hanging from the ceiling, it is the perfect spot to come with anyone who may be trying to avoid some of the rough-around-the-edges barbecue shacks.

-Healthy and Bakery
+Vegan Options and a Bakery

 - Located in a town full of barbecue and meats, Humanitree House, a vegan restaurant, is definitely a unique location.
 After eating so many meat focused meals, it was a surprisingly nice change of pace.
 The Mofo, containing spicy vegan sausage and sundried tomato paste, was one of the standouts alongside the variety of cold pressed juices that were offered.